MohamedAshraf-DE/MohamedAshraf-DE/README.md

 🌍 Egyptian Data Enthusiast passionate about **analytics, cloud, and AI innovation**.
 🎯 Mission: Build **end-to-end pipelines** that convert raw data into intelligence.
-💬 “For me, data isn’t just numbers — it’s a story waiting to be told.”
+💬 "For me, data isn't just numbers — it's a story waiting to be told."
 📈 Always learning, always evolving.

 </div>